marcus-wrrn/Journal/README.md

 ## Writing Simplified

-Journal is a terminal based writing tool, developed for writers who want a distraction free experience, and the ability to set up their writing environment as fast as possible.
+Journal is a terminal based writing tool, developed for writers who want a distraction free experience and fast setup.

+If you spend a lot of time in terminal environments like I do, Journal can be used to spin up a blank page in as little as a second.

 The application is entirely terminal based and uses the Vim text editor.